melinath/django-daguerre/docs/guides/using-daguerre.rst

 The object being set to the ``image`` context variable is an :class:`.AdjustmentInfoDict` instance.
-In addition to rendering as the URL for an image, this object provides access to some other useful pieces of information - in particular, the width and height that the adjusted image *will have*, based on the width and height of the original image and the parameters given to the tag.
+In addition to rendering as the URL for an image, this object provides access to some other useful pieces of information—in particular, the width and height that the adjusted image *will have*, based on the width and height of the original image and the parameters given to the tag.
 This can help you avoid changes to page flow as adjusted images load.